telecom-se/hpp/lab1/README.md

 > Task : Use `perf` software to look at different CPU counters values.
 Can you spot the ones that explain the observed behavior ?

-## Branch predictions and compiler optimisations.
+## Branch predictions and compiler optimizations.

 I first want you to read about branch prediction from this [legendary stackoverflow answer](http://stackoverflow.com/questions/11227809/why-is-it-faster-to-process-a-sorted-array-than-an-unsorted-array).